 When it comes to personal branding, not all bloggers can confidently say they know what it entails.
 And this clearly shows that they’re neglecting a very important aspect of their career.

 Personal branding helps to establish you as a thought leader in your niche.
-And once people start identifying with you as a go-to person in your niche or industry, you’d be on your way to a successful blogging career.
+And once people start identifying with you as a go-to person in your niche or industry, you’re on the path to a successful blogging career.

 If you’re looking for personal branding strategies that actually work, these ten strategies are worth considering right now.